Jenny-Peace/Banknote_recognition/README.md

 # Banknote (VND) recognition
-- - Weekly project in Deep learning module at CoderSchool -

-This application is to classify Vietnamese banknote
+This application is to classify Vietnamese banknote with Deep learning and OpenCV